jerrinot/debsource/README.md

 - Start `Main` class

 Docker starts MySQL Adminer at http://localhost:8080/ - add a new database, add a table, new rows and watch for Jet job output.

+It uses Debezium EmbeddedEngine.
+It does not use Kafka Broker nor Kafka Connect.
+However Kafka Connect classes still have to be present on a classpath as Debezium uses them internal, for example for schema definition, etc.

+There is a basic support for fault tolerance - Debezium state is stored as a Jet Source state.
+Developed and tested on MySQL, but after small modification it should work with other Debezium connectors too.